harehare/rackany/README.md

 Build your own database

-Define arbitrary fields and expose a restful api. no coding required.
+Define arbitrary fields and publish a restful api. no coding required.

 ![image](img/rackany.jpeg)